Most drivers leave workshops with urgent repairs incomplete as affordability pressures persist, Bumper report reveals

 With more cost-pressured drivers keeping cars longer (91%) and shifting towards independents for lower-cost work (59%), the pressure on dealership aftersales retention continues to intensify.

-“Cost is still a critical decision factor for motorists and it’s worrying that so many drivers are having to leave urgent repairs unfinished because of affordability concerns,” said Jack Allman, CCO at Co-Founder at Bumper.
+“Cost is still a critical decision factor for motorists and it’s worrying that so many drivers are having to leave urgent repairs unfinished because of affordability concerns,” said Jack Allman, CCO and Co-Founder at Bumper.

 “These figures underline the need for greater support to help drivers manage repair costs and get back on the road as swiftly and safely as possible.
 Dealerships must continue to balance competitive pricing with value-led propositions, transparent cost structures and flexible payment options to help drivers say yes to necessary work.”